What We Do

 - National and sub-national governments that want to ensure climate action benefits their own constituents

-By demonstrating that climate action also contributes to local development priorities, governments that host Gold Standard projects can gain local stakeholder support for their climate commitments.
+By demonstrating that climate action also contributes to local development priorities, governments that host Gold Standard projects are more likely to gain local stakeholder support for their climate commitments.
 By providing a range of improvements in quality of life – from access to clean energy and water, reduced air pollution, improved transport, less waste, and cost savings – efforts to meet the Paris Agreement can actually be popular with constituents.

 Why a standard?